-I really enjoy podcasts.
+I always enjoy a good podcast.
 There is something appealing about listening to people’s stories via the cloud – and at a convenient time and place.
-I usually listen on the way to work.
+I usually listen in the car on the way to work.

-Apparently Australia is the fourth largest consumer of podcasts in the world.
 In 2014 I posted 6 great podcasts for primary care, one of the most visited articles on this blog.
-As podcasting seems to be more popular then ever and new podcasts for family doctors have been launched since my last post, it is time for an update.
+As podcasting seems to be more popular then ever and new podcasts for family doctors have been launched since my last post, it is time for an update (October 2018).

 #1: The Good GP

-Named after the successful RACGP media campaign, The Good GP is a new ‘education podcast for busy GPs’, hosted by Western Australian GPs Dr Tim Koh and Dr Sean Stevens, in collaboration with RACGP WA.
+The Good GP has been around since September 2016 and has grown into one of the most popular education podcast ‘for busy GPs’, hosted by Western Australian GPs Dr Tim Koh and Dr Sean Stevens, in collaboration with RACGP WA.

-Guests are GPs or specialists and a range of topics is covered, for example: why Australia’s doctors are passionately fighting for Medicare, the future of general practice, anaphylaxis, iron infusions and baclofen treatment for alcohol addiction.
+Guests are GPs or other specialists and a range of mainly medical topics is covered, for example: acute pain, allergies, immunisations, the future of general practice, euthanasia and the registrar -supervisor relationship.

-Dr Justin Coleman and Dr Liz Sturgiss team up to ‘dissect, analyse and sometimes trash’ medical research relevant to GPs in this new podcast.
+Superstar GPs Dr Justin Coleman and Dr Liz Sturgiss team up to ‘dissect, analyse and sometimes trash’ medical research relevant to GPs.